-The Fund is suitable for investors willing to tolerate a low to medium level of volatility who are seeking a portfolio which has a short term horizon.
-The fund is designed as an alternative to a cash fund but with longer duration and hence slightly higher volatility.
+The Fund is suitable for investors willing to tolerate a medium to high level of volatility who are seeking a portfolio which has a medium term horizon.

 INVESTMENT RESTRICTIONS

 The general investment restrictions set out under the heading Investment Restrictions in the Prospectus are deemed to apply at the time of purchase of the Investments.
 If such limits are exceeded for reasons beyond the control of the ICAV, or as a result of the exercise of subscription rights, the ICAV must adopt, as a priority objective, the remedying of the situation, taking due account of the interests of Shareholders.